 The Norris Geyser Basin is another captivating thermal area in the park, nestled on the western side.
 Though not quite a hidden gem, it tends to receive fewer visitors than the Upper and Midway Geyser Basins.

-Norris is the hottest thermal area in Yellowstone, and also being the oldest, and is sure to impress every traveler with its strange sights.
+Norris is the hottest thermal area in Yellowstone, and also the oldest, and is sure to impress every traveler with its strange sights.

 You can take the Grand Loop Road to the Visitor Center, from which you can explore both the Porcelain Basin and the Back Basin.
 The Porcelain Basin is the more popular of the two, but this itinerary allows time for both.